-John C. Frémont was born on January 21, 1813 in Savannah, Georgia.
-As a child, Frémont was described as "precious, handsome, and daring."
-After his father died when Frémont was just five years old, a family friend helped to pay for his education.
+Frémont was born on January 21, 1813 in Savannah, Georgia.
+As a child, he was described as "precious, handsome, and daring."
+After his father died, when he was just five years old, a family friend helped to pay for his education.
 Frémont attended Charleston College, but didn't graduate despite his talent for math and natural sciences.
 After leaving school in 1831, Frémont took a job teaching math aboard the USS Natchez.
-He was then made a second lieutenant in the Corps of Topographical Engineers.
-Between 1838 and 39, he joined Joseph Nicollet on expeditions to the land between the Mississippi and Missouri Rivers.
+He was then made a second lieutenant in the United States Topographical Corps.
+Between 1838 and 1839, he joined Joseph Nicollet on expeditions to the land between the Mississippi and Missouri Rivers.